forhadk/Catch-Falling-Eggs/README.md

 # Catch Falling Eggs

-This is a simple graphical game based on the concept of "Catch Falling Eggs".
-I used `C++` as a programming language and `GLUT` (OpenGL Utility Toolkit) to write the struture of the game.
+This is a simple graphical game.
+The objective of the game is to catch falling eggs in the basket.
+I used `C++` as a programming language and `GLUT` (OpenGL Utility Toolkit) to write the structure of the game.

 ## Rules of the game:
 - If the player catches `10` eggs, then `Lavel Up`